MicrosoftDocs/sql-docs/azure-sql/managed-instance/doc-changes-updates-known-issues.md

 ### msdb table for manual backups does not preserve the username

 We recently introduced support for auto backups in `msdb`, but the table does not contain username information.
-This will be resolved in an upcoming release.
+Our dedicated team is already working on a fix.

 ### Azure AD logins and users are not supported in SSDT